mizhonka/Spell-checker/Documentation/week3report.md

 ## What I did

 This week I looked through coding examples and figured out the logic behind the Damerau-Levenshtein algorithm.
 I implemented a working algorithm into my program and also made a simple main program to test these features.
 As usual I made sure my project has full test coverage and code quality is checked with pylint.

+Started working on a testing document.

 ## How has the project progressed?